- To follow on from the general and vocational education and training courses

 - Doctoral and PhD programmes

 The following study programmes are available: arts and cultural, engineering and artistic studies, programmes leading to qualified teacher status in Upper Level Schools (two teaching subjects are required in each case), medical, natural science, legal, social and economic, and theological studies.
+The providers can be public or private universities.

 - Degree programmes (Diplomstudien):